akka/akka/akka-docs/manual/getting-started-first.rst

 If you want to be able to build and run the tutorial sample from the command line then you have to download Akka.
 If you prefer to use SBT to build and run the sample then you can skip this section and jump to the next one.

-Let's get the 1.1 distribution from `http://akka.io/downloads <http://akka.io/downloads/>`_.
+Let's get the ``akka-1.1`` distribution of Akka core (not Akka Modules) from `http://akka.io/downloads <http://akka.io/downloads/>`_.
 Once you have downloaded the distribution unzip it in the folder you would like to have Akka installed in, in my case I choose to install it in ``/Users/jboner/tools/``, simply by unzipping it to this directory.

 You need to do one more thing in order to install Akka properly and that is to set the ``AKKA_HOME`` environment variable to the root of the distribution.
 In my case I'm opening up a shell and navigating down to the distribution and setting the ``AKKA_HOME`` variable::